diegohaz/generact/README.md

 ### Specify component path to replicate

-`generact` will probably find all component files inside the root path automagically.
+`generact` will probably find all component files inside the root path automagically (using [list-react-files](https://github.com/diegohaz/list-react-files)).
 But, if it doesn't, you can still pass in the component path:

 ```sh
 $ generact relative/or/absolute/path/to/component.js